top of page

 • A clean title exists

-• The transaction is straightforward
+• The transaction is simple

 • No sworn language is included